mircealungu/reconstruction/lectures/Reconstruction_1_Lecture_10.md

 # Architecture Erosion Example

-E.g. architectural anti-pattern

-What could be the problem here?

 <img src='images/adjacent_connector_.png' />

+What could be the cause of erosion here?

+Why would it be a problem?

 ---